h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-automl/introduction-to-machine-learning-with-h2o-3-automl.md

 ![r-aml-cl-leaderboard-1](assets/r-aml-cl-leaderboard-1.png)

-**Note:** We could’ve just printed the leaderboard with `aml.leaderboard`, but we have added an extra line of code just so that we make sure that we print all the models that were scored.
+**Note:** We can just print the leaderboard by running `aml.leaderboard`, but we have added an extra line of code just so that we get all the models that were scored.
 Also, note that you can view the other models by clicking **Next** or any of the numbers at the bottom left of the table.
 And you can view the other metrics for the models by clicking the arrow at the top right corner of the table.

-We can also print a leaderboard with the training time, in milliseconds, of each model, and the time it takes each model to predict each row, in milliseconds:
+We can also print a leaderboard with two extra columns, one column with the training time, and the second one with the prediction time per row of each model (both columns are printed in milliseconds):

 ~~~r
 # Get leaderboard with 'extra_columns = 'ALL'